Moesif/moesif-servlet/README.md

 1. Manually clone the git repo
 2. Invoke `mvn clean install -U -Dgpg.skip` if you haven't done so.
 3. Add your own application id to 'src/test/java/com/moesif/servlet/MoesifServletTests.java'.
-You can find your Application Id from [_Moesif Dashboard_](https://www.moesif.com/) -> _Top Right Menu_ -> _Installation_
+You can find your Moesif Application Id from [_Moesif Dashboard_](https://www.moesif.com/) -> _Top Right Menu_ -> _Installation_
 4. From terminal/cmd navigate to the root directory of the moesif-servlet.
 5. Invoke `mvn -Dtest=MoesifServletTests test` to run the tests.